Hui Cao: Research and career

 In addition, Cao studied other types of non-conventional lasers, including chaotic microcavity lasers, deterministic aperiodic lasers, photonic amorphous lasers, and topological defect lasers.
 She worked with A. Douglas Stone on a new mathematical theory to model such laser systems.
 Cao and Stone were the first researchers to create an anti-laser; a device in which incoming beams of light interfere with one another and cancel the outgoing waves.
 Cao dubbed these devices coherent perfect absorbers (CPAs), and proposed that they can be used as optical switches and radiology.
 She also showed that it is possible to control light transmission and absorption in opaque media by shaping the spatial wavefronts of laser beams.

 After moving to Yale, Cao started the biophotonics program and established collaborations with several biologists and material scientists.
 In collaboration with Richard Prum and Eric Dufresne, she figured out how the vivid color of bird feather is produced by nanostructures instead of pigments.
 Together with Antonia Monterio, Cao studied the evolution of the structural color and how it is affected by the environment.
 She was able to control lasing in biomimetic structures with short-range order.

 In 2012 Cao demonstrated that a multimode fiber can function as an ultra-high-resolution broadband spectrometer.
 The speckle pattern, generated by interference among the guided modes in a fiber, is unique for each wavelength and can be used as a fingerprint to identify the spectral content of the input light.
 In 2013, Cao realised a high-resolution microspectrometer on a disordered photonic chip.
 She fabricated a random array of air holes in a silicon wafer.
 Multiple-scattering events within the random structure allows for tiny, high resolution spectrometers that can be used for a variety of applications.

 Alongside the novel photonic devices, Cao made use of non-conventional lasers for high power, stable lasing systems.
 In collaboration with Ortwin Hess at Imperial College London and Qijie Wang at Nanyang Technological University, she utilized wave-chaotic cavities as well as disordered cavities to disrupt the formation of filaments.
 Filaments can lead to instabilities during laser operation, and Cao has shown that introducing wave chaos to a laser resonator can significantly improve the emission stability.

 In 2018 Cao was named the Yale University Beinecke Professor of Applied Physics, and in 2019 the John C. Malone Professor of Applied Physics and of Physics.
 She has been a member of the International Scientific Committee of ESPCI Paris since 2017, and a member of the advisory board of the Max Planck Institute for the Science of Light.

+Her research led to several breakthroughs, including speckle-free imaging using random lasers for biomedical applications; compact, high-resolution spectrometers based on disordered photonic chips; coherent control of light in multimode fibers for deep-tissue imaging and endoscopy; and ultrafast random-number generation using chip-scale lasers.